CIBugs/Repo1/README.md

 # CI-Bugs

 This is a collection of 102 regression bugs from the real time build pipe line (Travis) from 40 diverse projects.
+At first sight this might look as only a read me page but it has the complete dataset within the branches of this repo.
+Please read the below instructions carefully to setup the bugs.

 ## Setup

+The bugs are setup in the branches of this repo.
+Each bug is setup in a seperate branch.

-Each bug is setup as a separate branch and each branch as 3 commits.
+Each branch as 3 commits.
 - Initial commit (ignore this commit)
 - Buggy commit
 - Fixed commit